 The alarm did not need to sound that night—I was already awake at 1 AM.
 The usual details needed tending-to in the tent, including a last text message to Julie, and then I was out the door.
 As I sealed the tent, I took one last look at the postcard hanging from the ceiling, our annual greeting card for 2015, a collage of photos of the family.
 I watch this card in the beam of my headlamp every night as I fall asleep, marveling at our children.
 This time will be no different.
 You’ll be back in a week.
 I wondered how I would feel when I returned: tired but victorious, or beaten and utterly dejected?

-Fine conditions for climbing the icefall: just a touch of the Withering Wind, some katabatics, and clear skies.
+Sniffing the air at EBC, we seemed to have fine conditions for climbing the icefall: just a touch of the Withering Wind, some katabatics, and clear skies.
 Let’s do this.

 I did well in the icefall, and felt much stronger than last time.
 I was pleased with the performance of two new pieces of kit I picked up in Namche: first, a lightweight silk balaclava that hangs loosely over my nose and mouth, providing some warmth and re-capture of exhaled moisture without feeling too tight.
 Second, a highly insulated Camelbak hydration pack… sounds like madness, as everyone knows these will freeze in winter conditions, but Bob and Nicky and I decided this system looked tough enough to give it a go (provided we start with scalding water, and wear the system under our shells right next to the body).